ottobackwards/Metron-and-Nifi-Scripts/README.md

 ## Checkout PR

 The `checkout-pr` script will checkout the branch for the specified pull request.
-This makes it easy to checkout the code for a pull request and manually execute a test or validate the code.
+This makes it easy to checkout the code for a pull request and manually execute a test or validate the code. `checkout-nifi-pr` does the same, but for the apache nifi repo in github

 ```
 $ ./checkout-pr 80